 For those of you yet to see the film I’ll leave you with a little taster…

-So that’s The Manchurian Candidate Blu-ray review, I’m aiming to review at least one Denzel Washington film a week.
+That’s The Manchurian Candidate blu-ray review, I’m aiming to review at least one Denzel Washington film a week.
 What’s next?
 You will need to check back soon…

 Note: The Amazon links on this page are affiliate / associate links.
 By buying through the links we may receive a commission for the sale.
 This has no effect on the price you pay.